ScrapWare/sd-get-prompt/README.md

 # sd-get-prompt

 Easy display for Stable Diffusion iTXt Exif data.
-Anyone can copy and paste friom dialog.
+Anyone can copy and paste from GTK+ dialog.

 Sample picture is Japanese language but everybodは can understanding through SD(Stable Diffusion) icon picture on right click menu.